At a Glance

 The aim of this document is to address the challenges faced by resource-rich developing countries in developing their resources in a way ...

-Two recent trends are particularly relevant to policymakers that wish to use the mining sector to increase the quantity and quality of local employment: mining automation; and gender-informed recruiting policies.
+For policy makers seeking to use the mining sector to increase the quantity and quality of local employment, two recent trends are particularly relevant: mining automation and gender-informed recruiting policies.

-The second trend is part of a global approach by companies in all sectors to promote inclusive recruitment policies and is resulting in increased employment of women in mining operations.
-For example, in 2016 BHP announced its commitment to increase the share of women in its workforce to 50 percent by 2025.
-While this trend is to some extent the result of social pressure on mining companies, it also reflects specific gender targeted policies by mining companies based on observed differences in performance between genders in certain tasks.
-For example, women tend to be more responsible and careful drivers, and are therefore more and more employed to operate large equipment.
+The promotion of gender-inclusive recruitment policies is part of a global approach being taken by companies in all sectors; this is boosting female employment in mining operations.
+For example, in 2016, BHP announced a commitment to increase the share of women in its workforce to 50 percent by 2025.
+While this trend is to some extent the result of social pressure on mining companies, it also reflects gender-targeted policies based on observed performance differences between genders in certain tasks.
+For example, women tend to be more responsible and careful drivers, and are therefore increasingly employed to operate large equipment.

-In the future, women’s share of total mining employment may also be boosted by the reduced relevance of physical strength as a requirement for most jobs and increasing automation.
-Further details on this trend are provided in “Ramp-UP: A Study on the Status of Women in Canada's Mining and Exploration Sector” (page 11) found in the key resources below.
+In the future, women’s share of total mining employment may also be boosted by increasing automation and the reduced relevance of physical strength for most jobs.
+Further details on this trend are provided in “Ramp-UP: A Study on the Status of Women in Canada’s Mining and Exploration Sector” (page 11) found in the Key Resources.